eForms Logo

 Missouri Landlord Notice to Enter Form

-Missouri landlord’s notice to enter is a way for a property owner to inform the tenant or tenants of an occupied dwelling that he or she will be entering the property at some point in the future.
-In Missouri, state law provides only very narrow reasons for which a landlord may enter occupied property, and does not specify the purposes for which a landlord may enter after providing notice, nor how much notice is required to enter.
-The state’s guide to landlord-tenant law recommends including as much information as possible during the execution of a written rental agreement.
+Missouri landlord's notice to enter is a way for a property owner to inform the tenant that they will be entering the property at some point in the future.
+In Missouri, state law provides only very narrow reasons for which a landlord may enter occupied property, and does not specify the purposes for which a landlord may enter.

-Illegal Use of Premises (441.020): If a tenant is using a leased property for the purposes of running a gambling house, brothel, operation selling illegal drugs, the landlord may enter the property and reclaim possession on grounds of a voided lease.
+Illegal Use of Premises: If a tenant is using a leased property to run a gambling house, brothel, or operation selling illegal drugs, the landlord may enter the property and reclaim possession on grounds of a voided lease.[1]

-Abandonment (441.065): A landlord may enter the premises of a property that has been abandoned.
-A property is considered abandoned if
+Abandonment: A landlord may enter the premises of a property that has been abandoned.
+A property is considered abandoned if:[2]

 • The landlord reasonably believes the tenant has vacated the premises and does not intend to return;